ngie-eign/rcorder3/README.md

-This project's goals are to provide a framework, compatible with the format described in [rcorder(8)](https://www.freebsd.org/cgi/man.cgi?rcorder(8)), which will allow FreeBSD to do move beyond serial booting to permit parallel booting.
+This project's goals are to provide a framework, compatible with the format described in [rcorder(8)](https://www.freebsd.org/cgi/man.cgi?rcorder(8)), which will allow FreeBSD to do move beyond serialized booting and shutdown to parallelized booting and shutdown.

-The initial proof-of-concept will be written in a format usable with python 3.7, but will be reworked/rewritten in modern (C++14+) C++, so it can be added to the FreeBSD base system.
+The initial proof-of-concept will be written in a format usable with python 3.6/3.7, but will be reworked/rewritten in modern (C++14+) C++, so it can be added to the FreeBSD base system.

 # Problem Statement